|

 SOYBEANS:

-Soybean futures are 5 to 6 cents higher at midday with oil continuing to
+Soybean futures are 10 to 12 cents higher at midday to start the week with

 WHEAT:

-May chart, support is the 20-day moving average at $5.64, with resistance the
+the KC May chart, support is the 20-day moving average at $6.25 with the fresh

 David Fiala can be reached at dfiala@futuresone.com